th3m7J0/Spamji/README.md

 ## Spamji

-Python tool to send multiple emails <br>
-to multiple people at the same time with a custom message <br>
-can be used for phishing <br>
+Python tool to send multiple emails to multiple people at the same time with a custom message can be used for phishing

 ### Usage